Addiction (from the substance or drug abuse) is a concerning and prevalent issue today, affecting thousands of individuals and their families.

 Endocannaboids furthermore are fat based neurotransmitters needed for relaxation, memory and reduce nausea.

 Digestion and malabsorption issues are also prevalent in those who are overcoming addiction- as there is damage to the GI and liver/detoxification process.

 This is further impacted by nutritional deficiencies.
 So if the individual is not obtaining and absorbing nutrients needed for their body to function properly, digestion will be further compromised.

-Therefore, it is important to consume nutrient rich foods that aide in healthy digestion and detoxification.
+Therefore, it is important to consume nutrient-rich foods that aid in healthy digestion and detoxification.
 Foods rich in nutrients also help to ensure our neurotransmitters are working optimally which has a direct impact on how we feel.